 The true value of my bungled Year of No Beef was to shape my ability to communicate the problem of beef consumption, and to actively champion the Reducetarian philosophy I embraced out of that failure.
 The value of our choices, however small, is not in how much carbon is expended, but in how we promote a position that goes against the flow of our structured systems.
 With our diets, that means trying to eat less meat — but more importantly, keeping on talking with your mouth full.

 About the Author …

-Gabe Lareau is a junior from Moline, Ill., studying English with a concentration in Literature and Science, and is pursuing a Certificate in Environmental Writing.
-Additionally, Gabe works as a Communications Intern for iSEE.
-Gabe has blogged for Let’s Move Quad Cities and was their “Bike-to-Work Week” writer in 2021.
-He also successfully advocated for World Bicycle Relief in “The Project for Awesome,” winning WBR a $30,000 grant.
+Gabe Lareau is a senior from Moline, Ill., studying English with a concentration in Literature and Science, and is pursuing a Certificate in Environmental Writing.
+Gabe also works as a Communications Intern for iSEE, has blogged for Let’s Move Quad Cities, and has successfully advocated for a $30,000 grant for World Bicycle Relief in “The Project for Awesome.”
+He hopes to join the Peace Corps after graduation.

 This article was written for ESE/ENGL 360, a Certificate in Environmental Writing course.